egenerat/cheat-sheets/web.md

-Run a web server in the current folder (Python3)
+Run a web server and serve the files in the current folder (Python3)
 ```
-python -m http.server 8888 &
+python -m http.server [port]
 ```